 The employer timely objected to the notice of the employee’s intent to use Form C-32.
 In its order granting the employer’s motion for summary judgment, the trial court excluded Form C-32 from evidence, and the employee has appealed.
 Having carefully reviewed this case, the trial court’s order was affirmed.

 On June 23, 2021, Cameron Watson won in the Supreme Court of Tennessee Special Workers’ Compensation Appeals with a case involving an employee seeking workers’ compensation benefits for an injury to her back.
 Following a hearing, the Court of Workers’ Compensation Claims denied Employee’s claim for workers’ compensation benefits.
 The employee appealed.
 The appeal was referred to the Special Workers’ Compensation Appeals Panel for a hearing and a report of findings of fact and conclusions of law pursuant to Tennessee Supreme Court Rule 51.
 The Appeals Panel affirmed the judgment.

-Courtney Smith is a member in the Spicer Rudstrom, PLLC Nashville office.
-She is an experienced trial lawyer who concentrates her practice in Insurance Defense Litigation, Insurance Coverage and Bad Faith, Products Liability, Property and Casualty, Subrogation and Workers’ Compensation
+Courtney Smith is a member of the Spicer Rudstrom, PLLC Nashville office.
+She is an experienced trial lawyer who concentrates her practice in Insurance Defense Litigation, Insurance Coverage and Bad Faith, Products Liability, Property and Casualty, Subrogation, and Workers’ Compensation

-Cameron Watson is a member in Spicer Rudstrom’s Memphis office, where he practices business and corporate law, employment law, products liability, intellectual property litigation, and premises liability.
+Cameron Watson is a member of Spicer Rudstrom’s Memphis office, where he practices business and corporate law, employment law, product liability, intellectual property litigation, and premises liability.